Mananas12/CPUSim/README.md

-CPU_Simulator is a simple CPU simulator written in C that emulates basic CPU behavior with virtual registers, memory, and instruction execution.
+CPUSim is a simple CPU simulator written in C that emulates basic CPU behavior with virtual registers, memory, and instruction execution.
 It supports a set of custom assembly-like commands and maintains execution history for rollback functionality.

 Features